What is the Print Works email virus?

-To sum up, opening the attachment in this email could lead to serious problems like monetary and/or dat loss, identity theft, loss of access to a variety of personal accounts, problems related to online privacy, and/or other serious problems.
+In summary, opening the attachment in this email could lead to serious problems such as monetary and/or data loss, identity theft, loss of access to various personal accounts, problems relating to online privacy, and other serious issues.
 Therefore, this and other similar emails should never be trusted.
-More examples of malspam campaigns are "DUNCAN ENGINEERING LIMITED ORDER Email Virus", "Mondiale della Sanita - Italia Email Virus" and "TNT EXPRESS Email Virus".

 How did "Print Works email virus" infect my computer?

-Text presented in the "Print Works email virus" email letter:
+Text presented in the "Print Works email virus" email message:

 Subject: re-send Invoice 311647